StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 * Setting up a reverse engineering environment.
 * A basic introduction to assembly code.
 * Using the reverse engineering tool Ghidra to analyze assembly code.
-* Exploring emulator debugging features to inspect a game's memory and debug the game while it is running.
+* Exploring debugging features of the mGBA emulator to inspect a game's memory and debug the game while it is running.
 * Reverse engineering strategies for finding game mechanics and data.

 <!-- If you are interested in reverse engineering a Nintendo DS game, this tutorial also has a [version for Nintendo DS games](../reverse-engineering-ds), which are somewhat more complicated and have additional frills compared to GBA games. -->